-This Sub-Fund has used the following sustainability indicators of its four pillar approach to measure the attainment of each of the environmental or social characteristics promoted by the Sub-Fund:
+This Sub-Fund has used the following sustainability indicators of its four pillar approach to measure the attainment of each of the environmental or social characteristics promoted :

-- 1) The coverage rate of ESG analysis: ESG integration through ESG scoring using Carmignac's proprietary ESG platform "START" (System for Tracking and Analysis of a Responsible Trajectory) is applied to more than 90% of issuers.
-As of 30/12/2022, the coverage rate of ESG analysis was 94.89% of issuers. - 2) Amount the corporate bond universe is reduced by (minimum 20%): Negative screening and exclusions of unsustainable activities and practices reflected in low ESG scores from START, MSCI or ISS ESG scores and are performed based on following indicators: (a) practices that are harmful to society and the environment, (b) controversies against the OECD business guidelines and UN Global compact principles, (c) controversial weapons (d) coal mining activity, (e) power companies that have not Paris alignment objectives in place, (f) companies involved in tobacco production, (g) companies involved in adult entertainment.
-As of 30/12/2022, the corporate bonds' universe was reduced by 21.77% of the portfolio. - 3) Active stewardship: Environmental and social related company engagements leading to improvement in companies sustainability policies are measured by following indicators: (a) level of active engagement and voting policies, (b) number of engagements, (c) rate of voting and (d) participation at shareholder and bondholder meetings).
-In 2022, we engaged with 81 companies at Carmignac level, and 12 companies at Sub-Fund level.
+1) The coverage rate of ESG analysis: ESG integration through ESG scoring using Carmignac's proprietary ESG platform "START" (System for Tracking and Analysis of a Responsible Trajectory) is applied to at least 90% of issuers.
+As of 30/12/2022, the coverage rate of ESG analysis was 99.37% of issuers (excluding cash and derivatives).

+2) The amount the universe is reduced by (minimum 20% for the equities and corporate bonds section of the portfolio): Negative screening and exclusions of unsustainable activities and practices reflected in low ESG scores from START, MSCI and or ISS scores have been performed based on following indicators: (a) practices that are harmful to society and the environment, (b) controversies against the OECD business guidelines and UN Global compact principles, (c) controversial weapons (d) coal mining activity, (e) power companies that have not Paris alignment objectives in place, (f) companies involved in tobacco production, (g) companies involved in adult entertainment.
+As of 30/12/2022, the universe was reduced by 21.17% (for the equity section) and 21.77% (for the bonds section) of the portfolio.